Blog

 Unlike digital leads who may be comparing five advisors at once, seminar attendees have already invested time in attending the event.
 That filters for seriousness.

-While financial advisor seminars have higher upfront costs compared to buying shared leads, the cost per appointment and cost per client often outperform lower-cost digital channels when measured over time.
+While financial advisor seminars have higher upfront costs than buying shared leads, the cost per appointment and cost per client often outperform those of lower-cost digital channels over time.

 Financial seminars remain one of the most consistent lead generation strategies.